wecambodev/spring-boot-card-management/README.md

 ## API Documentation

- * Swagger HTML Interface For easy understand how to use API
+ * Swagger Generate HTML Interface For easy understand how to use API
     ```
      http://localhost:8080/swagger-ui.html
     ```